alexgutscher26/WaitListNow/README.md

 All endpoints that accept email addresses (e.g., waitlist signup, subscribers API) enforce the following:
 - Email must be valid (RFC-compliant)
 - **Disposable email addresses are not allowed** (using a maintained blocklist)
+- **Bot signups are blocked** using a honeypot field (`hp_token`).
+If this field is filled, the request is rejected as likely bot activity.
 - Duplicate signups are prevented unless explicitly allowed by waitlist settings
-- Proper error messages are returned for invalid or blocked emails
+- Proper error messages are returned for invalid, blocked, or bot-like emails